Sign In / Sign Out

 Consult your country of citizenship's ministry of foreign or consular affairs to determine how to apply for a replacement of your passport.
 Each country has a different procedure.

-If your DS-2019 is lost, damaged or stolen, contact ISSC to request a replacement of your DS-2019.
-If your DS-2019 is not issued by ASU, please contact your J-1 program sponsor for replacement of your DS-2019.
+If your DS-2019 is lost, damaged, or stolen, submit a Replacement of DS-2019 for Scholars eForm via the ISSC eForm Portal.
+If your DS-2019 is not issued by ASU, please contact your J-1 program sponsor for the replacement of your DS-2019.
 If your document is stolen, you may be asked to provide a police incident report.